 At Loyola, students wishing to speak to a member of the University about an experience of sexual misconduct without initiating an OEC report should contact the Sexual Assault Advocates ("Advocates") of the Wellness Center.
-Advocates are the only University staff who are designated as "confidential advisors" under the ILPSVHE Act (110 ILCS 155, Section 20), and as such, Advocates can help students access available supports and resources in the University and/or in the local community without triggering a duty to have the matter reported to the OEC.
-Advocates can be contacted free of charge through the Advocacy Services at the Wellness Center or by calling the Advocacy Hotline at 773-494-3810 during the extended business hours posted online.
+Advocates are the only University employees who are designated as "confidential advisors" under the ILPSVHE Act (110 ILCS 155, Section 20), and as such, Advocates can help students access available supports and resources in the University and/or in the local community without triggering a duty to have the matter reported to

-&lt;sup>10 For purposes of the Comprehensive Policy, "minor" means any student under 18 years of age and any nonstudent guests or visitors under 18 years of age at any University-sponsored or affiliated program - including camps, community programs, and special events.
-All employees of Loyola University Chicago are mandatory reporters of child abuse and neglect under Illinois' Abused and Neglected Child Reporting Act (325 ILCS 5, Section 4).
+&lt;sup>13 For purposes of the Comprehensive Policy, "minor" means any student under 18 years of age and any non-student guests or visitors under 18 years of age at any University-sponsored or affiliated program - including camps, community programs, and special events.
+All employees of Loyola are mandatory reporters of child abuse and neglect under Illinois' Abused and Neglected Child Reporting Act (325 ILCS 5, Section 4).